exakat/exakat-docs/Reference/Rulesets.rst

 * :ref:`signature-trailing-comma`
 * :ref:`enum-usage`
 * :ref:`No anchor for Php/FilesFullPath <no-anchor-for-php-filesfullpath>`
+* :ref:`No anchor for Php/FinalConstant <no-anchor-for-php-finalconstant>`

-.. _compatibilityphp72:
+.. _ruleset-compatibilityphp72:

 CompatibilityPHP72
 ++++++++++++++++++

 This ruleset centralizes all analysis for the migration from PHP 7.1 to 7.2.

-Total : 31 analysis
+Total : 32 analysis

 * :ref:`undefined-constants`
 * :ref:`hash-algorithms-incompatible-with-php-5.3`